 Morning Refreshment Break

-Determining the Optimal Nurse-Doctor Relationship to make your Staff Effective and/or Improving Patient Outcomes with Innovative Team Collaboration is the general topic
+Determining the Optimal Nurse-Doctor Relationship to make your Staff Effective

 Long Island Jewish Forest Hills (LIJFH) is a 312-bed community hospital in Queens, New York.
 Each floor is overseen by a Nurse Manager and a Provider (physician, nurse practitioner, or physician assistant).
 An innovative Care Model was created that optimized and strengthened the Nurse Manger- Provider relationship.
 To begin, the Chief Nursing Officer and Medical Director engaged nurse leaders and providers in discussions to address communication barriers amongst the care team as well as opportunities to enhance a patient’s plan of care as they navigated through the healthcare continuum.
 To this end, LIJFH developed a care model that partnered a provider and a nurse leader on each unit and empowered them to co-manage the patient’s plan of care throughout their hospital course.
 The Co-Ceo’s had oversight of an interdisciplinary team and helped facilitate the patient’s return to the community.
 Outcomes to date support this model of co-leading nursing units.
 It facilitates communication among the care team, and this, in turn, influences quality outcomes (22% improvement), the patient experience (7% improvement) and financial outcomes (19% improvement in predicted excess days).